tylim88/VS-Code-Folder-HIde/README.md

 # Hide Folders And Files

-**Need help to test this on MacOS and Linux**

-`Hide Folders and Files` is a Visual Studio Code extension that allows you to hide and unhide folders or files globally or in your workspace using a simple shortcut.
+`Hide Folders and Files` allows you to hide and unhide folders or files globally or in your workspace using a simple shortcut.

 To hide folder or file, right-click a folder or file and select `Hide Folder` or `Hide File`.